 Leadership and Administration in Higher Education (Ed 386)

 Introduction to Research Design & Methods (Ed 423a)

 Gumport, P. Under review.
 Academic Collaboration: A Strategic Necessity.

 Gumport, P. Forthcoming 2019.
-Academic Legitimacy: The Ascendance of Industry Logic in Public Higher Education.
+Academic Fault Lines: The Rise of Industry Logic in Public Higher Education.
 Baltimore, MD: Johns Hopkins University Press.

 Bastedo, M., P. Altbach, and P. Gumport (eds.)
 2016.
 American Higher Education in the 21st Century: Social, Political, and Economic Challenges.
 Fourth Edition.
 Baltimore, MD: Johns Hopkins University Press.
 Altbach, Berdahl, and Gumport (eds.): Third Edition (2011), Second Edition (2005), First Edition (1999).
 (Translated into Chinese in 2005.)

 Gumport, P. (ed.)
 2007.
 Sociology of Higher Education: Contributions and their Contexts.
 Baltimore, MD: Johns Hopkins University Press.
 (Translated into Chinese in 2010.
 Translated into Japanese in 2014.)